 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over management's valuation of the reporting units.
-These procedures also included, among others (i) testing management's process for determining the fair value of the reporting units; (ii) evaluating the appropriateness of the income and market approaches, and the combination of the approaches; (iii) testing the completeness and accuracy of the underlying data used in the valuation approaches; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, EBITDA margins, terminal growth rates, discount rates, and market multiples.
-Evaluating management's significant assumptions related to revenue growth rates and EBITDA margins involved evaluating whether the significant assumptions were reasonable considering (i) the current and past performance of the reporting units; (ii) the consistency with external market and industry data; and (iii) whether these significant assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the income and market approaches, and the combination of the approaches and (ii) the reasonableness of the significant assumptions related to the terminal growth rates, discount rates, and market multiples.
+These procedures included testing the effectiveness of controls relating to management's annual goodwill impairment assessment, including controls over the valuation of the sales and marketing reporting units.
+These procedures also included, among others (i) testing management's process for developing the fair value estimates of the sales and marketing reporting units; (ii) evaluating the appropriateness of the income and market valuation approaches, including utilizing a combination of the approaches to estimate the fair value of the sales and marketing reporting units; (iii) testing the completeness and accuracy of the underlying data used in the income and market valuation approaches; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, EBITDA margins, terminal growth rates, discount rates, incremental net working capital, and market multiples.
+Evaluating management's significant assumptions related to revenue growth rates, EBITDA margins, and incremental net working capital involved evaluating whether the assumptions used by management were reasonable considering (i) the current and past performance of the sales and marketing reporting units; (ii) the consistency with external market and industry data; and (iii) whether these assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the income and market valuation approaches, including utilizing a combination of the approaches to estimate the fair value of the sales and marketing reporting units and (ii) the reasonableness of the significant assumptions related to terminal growth rates, discount rates, and market multiples.

-Indefinite-Lived Intangible Assets Impairment Assessments
+Annual Indefinite-Lived Intangible Assets Impairment Assessment - sales and marketing trade names

-As described in Notes 1 and 3 to the consolidated financial statements, the Company's consolidated indefinite-lived intangible assets net carrying value was \$900 million as of December 31, 2021.
-Intangible assets with indefinite useful lives are not amortized but tested annually, at the beginning of the fourth quarter, for impairment or more often if events occur or circumstances change that would create a triggering event.
-Management performed its annual quantitative impairment test as of October 1, 2021, and concluded that its indefinite-lived intangible assets were not impaired.
-Management tests its indefinite-lived intangible assets for impairment using a relief from royalty method by comparing the estimated fair values of the indefinite-lived intangible assets with the carrying values.
+As described in Notes 1 and 3 to the consolidated financial statements, the Company's indefinite-lived intangible assets balance was \$695.0 million as of December 31, 2022.
+Intangible assets with indefinite useful lives are not amortized but tested annually, at the beginning of the fourth quarter, for impairment or more often if evidence exists that triggering events or changes in circumstances indicate that the carrying amount of these assets may not be recoverable.
+Management performed the annual indefinite-lived intangible asset impairment assessment as of October 1, 2022.
+Based on this assessment, management concluded the carrying value of the indefinite-lived trade names in the sales and marketing reporting units exceeded their estimated fair values.
+As a result, the Company recognized non-cash intangible asset impairment charges of \$146.0 million and \$59.0 million related to the Company's indefinite-lived sales and marketing trade names, respectively, during the year ended December 31, 2022.
+Management tests the Company's indefinite-lived intangible assets for impairment using a relief from royalty method by comparing the estimated fair values of the indefinite-lived intangible assets with the carrying values.
 The estimates used in the determination of fair value are subjective in nature and involve the use of significant assumptions.
 These estimates and assumptions include revenue growth rates, terminal growth rates, discount rates, and royalty rates, all of which require significant management judgment.